A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Methods For Zero-shot Generalisation In Reinforcement Learning

-We now classify methods that tackle generalisation in RL\@.
-The problem of generalisation occurs when the training and the testing context sets are not identical.
-These context sets and their similarities and differences are what how to improve generalisation.
-There are many types of generalisation problems (as described in more detail in \cref{section:benchmarks}), and hence there are many different styles of methods.
-We categorise the methods into those that try and increase the similarity between training and testing data and objective (\cref{subsection:similarity}), those that explicitly aim to handle differences between training and testing environments (\cref{subsection:difference}), and those that target RL-specific issues or optimisation improvements which aid generalisation performance (\cref{subsection:rlspecific}).
+We now classify methods that tackle ZSG in RL\@.
+The problem of ZSG occurs when the training and the testing context sets are not identical.
+There are many types of ZSG problems (as described in more detail in \cref{section:benchmarks}), and hence there are many different styles of methods.
+We categorise the methods into those that try and increase the similarity between training and testing data and objective (\cref{subsection:similarity}), those that explicitly aim to handle differences between training and testing environments (\cref{subsection:difference}), and those that target RL-specific issues or optimisation improvements which aid ZSG performance (\cref{subsection:rlspecific}).

-See \cref{fig:methods} for a diagram of this categorisation, and \cref{table:methods} for a table classifying methods by their approach, the environment variation they were evaluated on, and whether they mostly change the environment, loss function or architecture.
-Performing this comprehensive classification enables us to see the under-explored areas within generalisation research, and we discuss future work for methods in \cref{subsection:futuremethods}.
+See \cref{fig:methods} for a diagram of this categorisation, and \cref{table:methodsone,table:methodstwo} for a table classifying methods by their approach, the environment variation they were evaluated on, and whether they mostly change the environment, loss function or architecture.
+Performing this comprehensive classification enables us to see the under-explored areas within ZSG research, and we discuss future work for methods in \cref{subsection:futuremethods}.